treeverse/lakeFS-samples/01_standalone_examples/databricks-ci-cd/README.md

       LAKFES_REPO_NAME

 * Variable to store the storage namespace for the lakeFS repo.
-It is a location in the underlying storage where data for lakeFS repository will be stored. e.g. s3://example
+It is a location in the underlying storage where data for the lakeFS repository will be stored. e.g. s3://example

       LAKEFS_REPO_STORAGE_NAMESPACE

 * Variable to store the storage namespace where Delta tables created by this demo will be stored e.g. s3://data-source/delta-tables.
 Do NOT use the same storage namespace as above.

-  If it is not there then create Databricks [External Location](https://docs.databricks.com/en/sql/language-manual/sql-ref-external-locations.html) to write to s3://data-source URL and you should have **READ FILES** and **WRITES FILES** [premissions on and External Location](https://docs.databricks.com/en/connect/unity-catalog/manage-external-locations.html#grant-permissions-on-an-external-location)
+  If it is not there then create Databricks [External Location](https://docs.databricks.com/en/sql/language-manual/sql-ref-external-locations.html) to write to s3://data-source URL and you should have **READ FILES** and **WRITES FILES** [permissions on and External Location](https://docs.databricks.com/en/connect/unity-catalog/manage-external-locations.html#grant-permissions-on-an-external-location)

       DATA_SOURCE_STORAGE_NAMESPACE